keystonejs/keystone-classic/README.md

 [KeystoneJS](http://v4.keystonejs.com) is a powerful Node.js content management system and web app framework built on the [Express](https://expressjs.com/) web framework and [Mongoose ODM](http://mongoosejs.com).
 Keystone makes it easy to create sophisticated web sites and apps, and comes with a beautiful auto-generated Admin UI.

 Check out our [demo site](http://demo.keystonejs.com) to see it in action.

-### Keystone 5

-We've been working on a new version of Keystone.
-If you're starting a new project you might be interested in trying out [Keystone 5](https://github.com/keystonejs/keystone/).

 ### Documentation